Birmingham Nursing Home Bedsores Lawyers

 Did your loved one develop painful bedsores in a nursing home?
 If so, this could be a significant sign of neglect, so contact a Birmingham nursing home neglect lawyer at Farris, Riley & Pitt, LLP right away for help.

 Nursing home residents could develop bedsores when nursing home staff fails to provide the necessary care and attention.
-It’s a medical condition completely preventable if staff monitors their patients and uses specific techniques.
+Bedsores are completely preventable if staff monitors their patients and uses specific techniques.
 In situations involving neglect, you could hold the nursing facility or staff responsible for their careless actions.

 At Farris, Riley & Pitt, LLP, our attorneys understand how devastating it can be to discover that your loved one has not received the attention and care they deserve in a nursing home or another elder care facility.
-You shouldn’t have to worry if your loved one is receiving the treatment you paid for, nor should you have to fret that their health and wellbeing are in jeopardy.
+You shouldn’t have to worry if your loved one is receiving the treatment you paid for, nor should you have to fret that their health and well-being are in jeopardy.
 We understand the burden that comes with transferring them to another facility, paying expensive medical bills, and wondering what to do next.
-Hiring a Birmingham bedsores lawyer is your best option to receive the financial compensation you and your loved one deserves.
+Your best option to receive the financial compensation you and your loved one deserves is to contact a Farris, Riley & Pitt, LLP personal injury lawyer who is experienced handling nursing home abuse cases.

 What Causes Bedsores?